 - i.
 Promote Niagara County's Commercial Property Assessed Clean Energy Program (C-PACE) to companies seeking alternative financing for energy efficiency and building-scale renewable energy projects - ii.
 Continue to market and promote infrastructure and energy efficiency incentive programs to area businesses through National Grid, National Fuel, NYSERDA, New York State Electric & Gas, and the New York Power Authority - iii.
 Market, promote, and coordinate the appropriate use of grants, low-interest financing, and tax incentives from agencies such as Empire State Development and NYS Office of Community Renewal to assist Niagara County business growth - iv.
-Utilize the resources and incentive programs of the NCIDA, Niagara County Department of Economic Development, Town of Lockport IDA, Greater Lockport Development Corporation, Lumber City Development Corporation, USA Niagara Development Corporation, and any other local agency to support local companies - v.
-Support the establishment of a meat-processing facility in Niagara County
+Utilize the resources and incentive programs of the NCIDA and Niagara County Department of Economic Development to support local companies - v.
+Support the establishment of a meat-processing facility in Niagara County i.
+Continue the Niagara County Business Growth and Retention Program, whereby economic development professionals conduct direct outreach efforts to keep companies informed of various programs available to them in their efforts to invest in their facilities, and retain and create jobs